chesahkalu/My_HTML_CSS/README.md

     The margin and padding properties are completely transparent and do not accept any color values.
 Being transparent, though, they show the background colors of relative elements.
 For margins, we see the background color of the parent element, and for padding, we see the background color of the element the padding is applied to.
     - Display - sets how an element should be displayed, for example, display: block;.

+* RULES :
+    - VENDOR PREFIX: CSS Vendor prefixes (or browser prefixes) are a way for browsers to give access to new CSS features(properties) not yet considered stable.
+By using prefixes, we can use these newer CSS features with the browsers that support them — instead of waiting for all browsers to catch up.
+    Common vendor prefixes: Mozilla Firefox: `-moz-` , Microsoft Internet Explorer: `-ms-` , Opera: `-o-`, Webkit (Google Chrome,Apple Safari,Andriod,IOS): `-webkit-`
+    In most cases, to use a brand new CSS style property, you take the standard CSS property and add the prefix for each browser.The prefixed versions would always come first (in any order you prefer) while the normal CSS property will come last.
+When a property or value needs a vendor prefix, the prefix will only be used in the introduction of that property or value (in the interest of keeping our code digestible and concise). eg
+    ```
+    div {
+    -webkit-box-sizing: content-box;
+     -moz-box-sizing: content-box;
+          box-sizing: content-box;
+    }
+    ```